miyashiroo/miyashiroo/README.md

 ### Hi !
 <p> This is a repository for my study lessons, so please be kind and patient.
-In the future I hope I can help many people to learn for free.
-Welcome.
  </p>

-- 🌱 I’m currently learning HTML , CSS and Javascript
+- 🌱 I’m currently learning Java.
 - 📫 How to reach me: ...@miyashiroo